Mike Yastrzemski Preview, Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in MLB.

-- The Cubs' 4.12 team ERA ranks 14th across all MLB pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.15).

-- The Cubs surrender the fifth-fewest home runs in baseball (149 total, 1.1 per game).
+- Cubs pitchers combine to give up 153 home runs (1.1 per game), the fifth-fewest in baseball.

-- Hendricks gets the start for the Cubs, his 20th of the season.
-He is 5-7 with a 3.75 ERA and 74 strikeouts through 110 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.